Facts About Childhood Obesity

 - 25% of obese adults were overweight as children

-- Obese children & adolescents have an increased risk for:
+Obese children and adolescents have an increased risk for:

 - Heart disease